 - Secondary Co-operative, Tertiary Co-operative, and National Apex Co-operative with annual or projected annual revenue of R25 million or more. – R 3 000.00 or R 4 000.00 if submitted more than 30 days after the due date

 In the pilot phase, some companies started leveraging the adoption of a new XBRL format.
 This is to enhance their existing process, handle the risk and have a controlled filling process.

 At the initial stages, the efforts and investment for this XBRL conversion process may seem very high.
 Still, timely planning and proper guidance will reduce this pressure over the years, as with other private companies in South Africa.

-From 1st April 2022, co-operatives must comply with the above provisions.
+As recently revised from 3rd Jan 2023, co-operatives must comply with the above provisions.

 In filing the annual reports, co-operatives must file audited financial statements or independently reviewed reports; depending on the category mentioned above, using the XBRL platform.